legend-exp/legend-julia-tutorial/README.md

 Optional: Of course you may also istall the required packages (listed in "Project.toml") into your default julia environment (located in "$HOME/user/.julia/environments/v1.4"), the packages in the default environment are always available in Julia.

-The tutorial is based on the included Markdown file with embedded Julia code "legend-julia-software-tutorial.md", from which a Jupyter notebook "legend-julia-software-tutorial.ipynb" and a plain Julia script "legend-julia-software-tutorial.jl" can be generated.
-To generate all tutorial files, run
+The file "legend-julia-software-tutorial.jl" is Julia script with embedded Markdown text sections.
+The script "make.jl" uses the Julia package [Literate.jl](https://github.com/fredrikekre/Literate.jl) to convert this script into a Jupyter notebook "legend-julia-software-tutorial.ipynb" with code and text cells.

+Do do so, run

 ```shell
 julia --project=. make.jl
 ```

+You may of course also run the script "legend-julia-software-tutorial.jl" directly.
+However, plots will constantly be replaced by the next plot and no output will be saved.
+The Julia script is more useful as a starting point for advanced users who want to start developing their own scripts.

 ## Running the tutorial